The Celebrity Personal Assistant Network

 Personal assistant to billionaireBrian at a Saudi Royal Palace

-If you ever saw the George Clooney/Matt Damon movie named “Syriana,” you’d know that the Saudi Royal Family likes Marbella, Spain; yet another location of a palace I visited.
-I rather enjoyed that stay because Marbella is like a European-style Beverly Hills of sorts, except on the beach – nice!
+If you ever saw the George Clooney/Matt Damon movie named “Syriana,” you’d know that the Saudi Royal Family likes Marbella, Spain -- yet another location of a palace I visited.
+I enjoyed that stay because Marbella is like a European-style Beverly Hills, except on the beach.

 If you ever get the chance to work for the RSF, here is a short list of other traditions and customs you may consider: